ssyiuo1337/Project-Cube/README.md

 12. **Puffish Skills** – Introduces a skill system to enhance your character's abilities and progression.
 13. **Spell Engine** – Adds a robust magic system, including spells and wands, to the game.
 14. **Spell Power** – Enhances the Spell Engine mod by adding more spell options and mechanics.
 15. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
+16. **Female Gender Mod** – Adds the ability to select a female character model, enhancing customization and immersion in the game.

 > **Note:** Be sure to always check for updates and compatibility with the latest build versions!
 > The release build also contains **Sodium** and **Iris Shaders** you can remove them if you don't need them.